TrueLoveFor0/AC-Analyzer-analyse-AC-mains-supply/README.md

 ## Description
-Welcome to the ESP Super Mini PCB: AC Mains Frequency Measurement project!
+Welcome to the AC-Analyzer AC Mains Frequency Measurement project!
 We features a compact and efficient PCB designed to integrate the ESP super mini microcontroller, enabling precise measurement of AC mains frequency.

 ![AC-Analyzer PCB](images/ArduinoSketch.png)